 Has Anybody Considered an AngularJS Powered Theme?

-Added by Anonymous almost 6 years ago
+Added by Anonymous over 9 years ago

 Searching the site (messages, wiki, issues, etc) turned up nothing relating to AngularJS at all, so hopefully this post will spark some interest. :)

 I stumbled onto lightmine.js just now, which appears to be an attempt to make a standalone interface using Redmine's API to access data.
 Unfortunately it doesn't really seem to have any active development and it's far from usable in it's current state..